Palmieri's OT winner lifts Isles by Penguins 4-3 in Game 1 - WTMJ

 Kapanen, however, responded less than a minute later.
 His fifth career playoff goal with 3:39 remaining shook the Penguins out of their doldrums and forced the extra period.

-The teams traded chances for most of overtime until Palmieri found room down low to end the longest-ever playoff game in six all-time series between the two clubs.
+The teams traded chances for most of overtime until Palmieri found room down low to end the longest-ever playoff game between the two teams.

-“He’s an Islander … he fits right in,” Pageau said of Palmieri.
-“He’s our best player tonight.
-That’s why he got so many chances.”

-The Penguins played without Russian star Evgeni Malkin.
-The three-time Stanley Cup winner missed 23 games during the regular season with a lower-body injury but did appear in Pittsburgh’s final four games.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports